SpeciesFileGroup/install_taxonworks/development/native/macos.md

 ```

 To test succesfull install run `identify` in your terminal, if you get the help docs you should be ok.
 If brew tells you the package is installed but `identify` does not work try `brew link imagemagick@6 --force`.

+## rmagick gem problem
+You may have a problem installing the gem `rmagick` having to do with `Package MagickCore was not found in the pkg-config search path.`.
+If so, execute `find /usr/local -name MagickCore.pc`, and use it in the following line:

+   PKG_CONFIG_PATH='<remove the file name and extension from what you got as a result of the 'find' line and use that>' gem install rmagick

 ### Proj4 error